act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 ## Applicability

-This rule applies to any set of any two or more HTML or SVG elements which
+This rule applies to any set of two or more HTML or SVG elements which

 - have the [semantic role][] of `link`, or a role that inherits from the `link` role; and
 - are in the same [web page (HTML)][]; and
-- are [included in an accessibility tree][included in the accessibility tree]; and
+- are [included in the accessibility tree][included in the accessibility tree]; and
 - have [matching][] [accessible names][accessible name] that are not empty (`""`); and
 - have the same [programmatically determined link context][].